FlynnOwen/GOL-C/README.md

 - [ ] Allow user to specify initial state
 - [ ] Allow user to choose cell colour
 - [ ] Allow user to specify board size
+- [ ] Use half-block characters or unicode braille to improve quality
+- [ ] Improve makefile